 It will take many years to build out the necessary fuelling infrastructure, and by that time battery technology will have improved further, removing range-anxiety.
 FCEV prices may dip, but are probably years away from becoming affordable.
 But never say never – and we may be proved to be entirely wrong….

 *Hydrogen is only Green if it’s created using a 100% emission free power source – so that’s wind, geothermal, solar or tidal.
-But Bloomberg estimates it will only be competitive on cost with fossil fuels by 2040.
+But very little Hydrogen currently produced is green.
+Bloomberg estimates it will only be competitive on cost with fossil fuels by 2040.

 So-called ‘Blue’ hydrogen is being advocated by fossil fuel companies.
 This uses gas and does create large amounts of CO2.
 It’s claimed CCS (carbon capture and storage) facilities will be built to make sure this CO2 gets buried in the ground.
 Despite numerous pilot projects CCS remains unproven at scale, and only captures between 60-90% of emissions.
 So it’s not green.
 It’s extremely costly.
 And of course it locks you into buying products from your favourite legacy fossil company…